UW-Stout-ML/MusicGen/README.md

 To explore different music generas we also trained our model on trained on the [Pop909 dataset](https://github.com/music-x-lab/POP909-Dataset).
 This POP09 model is the music_gen.pt final model uploaded.
 Here is an example from our final model trained on the POP909 dataset.
 - [POP909 results](music_gen_results\pop909_res_1.mp3)

 To see if our model was generating songs from then dataset we fed in tokens of the begining of one of the songs in the dataset and compaired the output to the original song.
 It was able to create a non copied extention of the song.
+The top graph shows the note sequences for the seeded song, while the bottom shows the results from the models generation with the seeded segment.
 - [POP909 test](music_gen_results\pop909_sample.mp3)
 <img src="music_gen_results\pop909_comparison.png" alt="MAESTRO Visualization" width="500">